dotnet/iot/src/devices/Mpu9250/README.md

 See [AK8963](../Ak8963/README.md#Calibration_and_bias) calibration for more information on how Magnetometer calibration is working.
 Please note that you have a full code sample to read and save data in a file to go deeper into the Magnetometer calibration.

-**Note: AK8963 calibration must be performed before other calibrations and before using any other part of the sensors**
+**Note**: AK8963 calibration must be performed before other calibrations and before using any other part of the sensors.

 ## Units